 - The Don Juan Pond in Antarctica is saltier than the Dead Sea.
 The Don Juan Pond has a 40% salinity and the Dead Sea has just over 34%.

 - Often known as a center for healing.
-As mentioned above, mud and saltwater from the dead sea have many benefits and people come from all over the world to experience the healing properties.
+As mentioned above, mud and salt water from here have many benefits and people come from all over the world to experience the healing properties.

 - Hebrew word for the Dead Sea is (Yam-Ha-Melah) which means the “sea of salt”

-What happens when entering such a low dead sea elevation?
+What happens when entering such a low elevation?